 There are two types of subsidies under the National Childcare Scheme:

 Universal Subsidies are available to all families with children under three years old.
 They are also available to families with children over three years who have not yet qualified for the free preschool programme (ECCE).
 This subsidy is not means tested and provides 50c per hour towards the cost of a registered childcare place for up to a maximum of 40 hours per week.

 Income Assessed Subsidies are available to families with children aged between 24 weeks and 15 years.
 This subsidy is means tested and will be calculated based on your individual circumstances.
 Your rate will vary depending on your level of family income, your child’s age and educational stage, and the number of children in your family.
 The subsidy can be used towards the cost of a registered childcare place for up to a maximum of 40 hours if you are working, studying or training, or in circumstances where you are unavailable for childcare, and a maximum of 15 hours if you are not working, studying or training.

-Applications for the National Childcare Scheme are due to open in October 2019.
+Applications for the National Childcare Scheme opened on 20th November 2019.
 To apply for the Scheme online you will need to have a verified MyGovID.